viewthespace/mypy-stubs/README.md

 ## Special considerations

+Some types have additional constructs added to them that are instead part of the `typing_vts` package.

+### Airflow

+- `typing_vts.Context` is an Airflow Context

 ### Shapely

 To avoid errors, the Shapely types use [NewType](https://mypy.readthedocs.io/en/stable/more_types.html#newtypes) for `X`, `Y`, and `Z` parameters.
 However, these don’t actually exist in Shapely.
 Instead, import them like: